 1. InterContinental Danang Sun Peninsula Resort, Vietnam

 Guests are taken to their rooms and suites by golf cart.
 Regular rooms and suites are housed in the bungalows lining the various levels.
-The colour scheme is white walls and black wooden pillars, inspired by Vietnamese temples.
-Ornate carvings of dragon, elephant, lion and lotus flower motifs can also be found in the rooms.
+The color scheme is white walls and black wooden pillars inspired by Vietnamese temples.
+Ornate carvings of dragon, elephant, lion, and lotus flower motifs can also be found in the rooms.

 At the back of the room was the king bed and television.
-A sliding door opened to the huge terrace which had some lounge seats, a high table and offered great views of the ocean and the soothing sound of the waves.
-Inside the room, there was also an aroma diffuser, creating a pleasant relaxing ambience.
+A sliding door opened to the huge terrace, which had some lounge seats, a high table, and offered great views of the ocean and the soothing sound of the waves.
+Inside the room, there was also an aroma diffuser, creating a pleasant, relaxing ambiance.

 As the resort is very spread out, guests have to call the operator to send a buggy to get around.
 This generally takes about a 10-minute wait.
 The buggy ride from our room to sea level passed by La Maison 1888, the on-site French restaurant housed in an elegant French-style mansion.
 The award-winning restaurant was run by Pierre Gagnaire, a 3 star Michelin chef.
 The restaurant offers fine French dining, with private dining options available in the various themed rooms.
 The mansion also hosts Buffalo bar as a separate drinking area.